 As it turns out, language and literacy are not as simple as reading and loving books.
 Language is complex and nuanced.
 Literacy is layered and has many roots in socioeconomic status and racial discrimination.
 Communication is complicated and incredibly deep.
 And it all works together to develop each individual’s understanding of themselves and the world.

 In the class, our professor told us that reading to children is the most important work we would do as future teachers.
 She was absolutely right.
-But it would take me years of teaching and parenting to being to understand why.
+But it would take me years of teaching and parenting to begin to understand why.

 1. Reading together is a time of comfort and connection